Malaysia And Islamic Finance

 In Malaysia, two institutions set up by Bank Negara Malaysia (BNM) play a huge role in developing and growing Islamic Finance.
-The first of these two is the International Centre for Education in Islamic Finance (INCEIF), which incidentally is also the world’s leading university for the study of Islamic finance, boasting approximately 2,000 students.
+The first of these two is the International Centre for Education in Islamic Finance (INCEIF), which incidentally is also the world’s leading university for the study of Islamic finance.

 The university also houses the International Shari’ah Research Academy, produces internationally accepted rule book for Islamic Finance.

 The second institution, the Islamic Banking and Finance Institute of Malaysia (IBFIM) focuses on providing vocational training and also acts in a consultancy capacity to banks and firms that want to become Shariah-compliant.

 Malaysia has no shortage of talent in the area of Islamic finance.
 Aside from those produced by INCEIF and IBFIM, an article published by Free Malaysia Today states that according to a list in the February 2014 issue of ISFIRE, a quarterly magazine published by London-based Edbiz Consulting Ltd, 15 out of 20 top women in Islamic finance are Malaysians.
 Most notable among them was Tan Sri Dr Zeti Akhtar Aziz, the former governor of Bank Negara Malaysia (BNM), Malaysia’s central bank.